 Millions of men and women across the U.S. suffer from hair thinning or hair loss issues.
 Technically referred to as alopecia, hair loss can result from a number of causes including genetics (such as in male or female pattern baldness), poor nutrition, stress, pregnancy, drugs, or trauma.
 Hair loss can begin as early as before age 20 and often accelerates with normal aging.

 There are a number of surgical and non-surgical hair restoration treatment techniques that can successfully treat hair thinning and hair loss.
-Today’s most effective treatments include prescription medications, PRP treatments, and surgical hair transplant procedures.
+Today’s most effective treatments include prescription medications and surgical hair transplant procedures.

 Hair Growth Medications